espressif/esp-faq/docs/en/software-framework/peripherals.rst

 ---------------------------------------------------------------------------------------------
   :CHIP\: ESP32 | ESP32-S2 | ESP32-C3:

-  - By using the `rmt_set_source_clk <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/rmt.html?highlight=rmt_set_source_clk#_CPPv418rmt_set_source_clk13rmt_channel_t16rmt_source_clk_t>`_ interface.
+  By using the `rmt_set_source_clk <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/rmt.html?highlight=rmt_set_source_clk#_CPPv418rmt_set_source_clk13rmt_channel_t16rmt_source_clk_t>`_ interface.

 ---------------------------

 What is the serial port baud rate range of ESP8266?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  -  300 ~ 115200*40 bps.
+  300 ~ 115200*40 bps.
 Please refer to Section 11.3.1.
 Baud Rate in `ESP8266 Technical Reference Manual <https://www.espressif.com/sites/default/files/documentation/esp8266-technical_reference_en.pdf>`_.

 -----------------------------------------------------------------------------------------------------

 How to set interrupt priority for timers?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  :CHIP\: ESP32 | ESP32-S2 | ESP32-C3:

   - esp_timer is implemented based on task, so interrupt priority cannot be configured.
   - timer_group can have interrupt priority by modifying the last parameter of the `timer_isr_callback_add <https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/peripherals/timer.html#_CPPv422timer_isr_callback_add13timer_group_t11timer_idx_t11timer_isr_tPvi>`_ interface.

 ---------------

 After configuring the GPIO19 for ESP32-C3 as pulled-down input, the level of this pin still stays high.
 However other pins in ESP32-C3 does not have this issue.
-What is the reason？
+What is the reason?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - In ESP32-C3, GPIO19 is a USB pin, whose pull-up resistor is controlled by the pin's pull-up value together with USB's pull-up value.
 If any of the two pull-up values is 1, the pin's pull-up resistor will be enabled.
   - The USB pull-up value of GPIO19 is 1 by default, so when the pin is pulled down, GPIO19 still keeps high level.
-  - You can configure it via USB_SERIAL_JTAG_DP_PULLUP.
+  - You can configure it via the register ``USB_SERIAL_JTAG_DP_PULLUP``.

 -----------------------------------------------------------------------------------------------------